Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 There may be opportunities for flexible working.

 What to expect

 - You'll typically split your time between teaching contact, administrative tasks and your own research activities.
-The amount of time devoted to each activity varies between institutions and specialties, and in some roles you may only be required to teach, while in others you will undertake varying amounts of both teaching and research.
+The amount of time devoted to each activity varies between institutions and specialties, and in some roles you may only be required to teach, while in others you'll undertake varying amounts of both teaching and research.

 - Depending on your subject area, you may work in lecture theatres, classrooms, studios, laboratories, hospital wards or outdoors (if your activities include field work).

 - Lecturers are employed in HE institutions throughout the UK.
-You may need to move institution to get a permanent post or to progress in specialist subject areas that are only available at a limited number of institutions.
+You may need to move institutions to get a permanent post or to progress in specialist subject areas that are only available at a limited number of institutions.

 - Some lecturers get the chance to work outside their own institution, in areas such as consultancy, the media, publishing and public speaking.
 Lecturers in areas such as art and design often come from industry and maintain their own professional practice in addition to lecturing.

 - There are opportunities to work abroad and you may need to travel overseas for conferences, seminars and collaborative work with other institutions.

 You'll need a good degree in a subject that's relevant to what you want to lecture in.
 For almost all disciplines, you'll also need a PhD in a related area.

 For more vocational courses you'll usually need several years' experience of working in the relevant field, as well as a degree or professional qualification.
 In these instances, significant expertise in the profession may be just as valuable as a PhD.